ALICE

 ASSET LIMITED, INCOME CONSTRAINED, EMPLOYED

-By definition, ALICE families and individuals are those who make more than the federal poverty level but less than the ALICE Thresholdwhich is what is needed to afford the basic necessities of housing, childcare, food, transportation and healthcare.
+By definition, ALICE families and individuals make more than the federal poverty level but less than the ALICE Threshold, which is needed to afford the basic necessities of housing, childcare, food, transportation and healthcare.

 ALICE is working, yet not earning enough to pay for basic needs.